VoxArch1/AGAUAI/README.md

-# AGAUAI · Harmony Conceptualized
+# AGAUAI · Solidarity Conceptualized
 *Construct a world worth being a part of.*

 [Live site](https://YOUR-VERCEL-URL.vercel.app) — blank pixels become the Ukrainian flag one name at a time while we count down to **Victory Day, 09 May 2026**.